 Summer's Cool for High School Students

-Prof. Arianna Brioschi, Prof. Stefano Prestini
+- Communication and Advertising Prof. Arianna Brioschi, Prof. Stefano Prestini

-Just how familiar are you with a advertising campaign?
+Just how familiar are you with an advertising campaign?
 A business may live or die based on its ability to communicate successfully.
 Through this lab you will understand the most important issues when planning and evaluating marketing communications and executions.
 We’ll get the chance to meet with some of the best in class in the advertising industry and take a peek at what happens behind the scenes of a communication campaign.

-The course focuses on a theoretical rather than a technical understanding of e-marketing and the digital environment, adopting a customer journey approach to explore the main practices and exploit tools and techniques that can be used to this purpose.
+The lab focuses on a theoretical rather than a technical understanding of e-marketing and the digital environment, adopting a customer journey approach to explore the main practices and exploit tools and techniques that can be used to this purpose.

 How can a business idea be generated and evaluated?
 How can one go about testing the validity of the business by creating a Minimum Viable Product (MVP) and how can the arrangements be made for starting up the business?
 Students will be introduced to tools and methods like Lean Startup, the Business Model Canvas and the Elevator Pitch.
 They will be asked to generate and present a new business idea to a potential investor or partner (a representative of the business community or an entrepreneur).